Breakdown of the THEA Format

 Does THEA Require Preparation?

 THEA definitely requires preparation.
 Without preparation, it is not possible to justify the purpose behind taking the test.
-It is only when you score well in THEA that the next step can be taken.
-Hence, preparation is mandatory for those appearing for THEA.
+It is only when you score well that the next step can be taken.
+Hence, preparation is a mandatory process.

-For preparation for THEA it is essential that the students work towards the following:
+To prepare for the test, it is essential that the students work towards the following:

 - Collect information about the test and understand it completely.

 - Collect the study materials relevant for the study of each of the content areas.